 Memcached.
-We measure p99 latency of Memcached using a read workload with 32B keys and 64B values.
-As shown in Figure 4, we first use a light load, which incurs a latency of 200 μ s, till time 5.
-Then we increase the load drastically, which increases the latency to more than 500 μ s.
-At about time 9, we enable PostMan, which asks clients to re-connect to helpers.
-Such re-connection involves 660 client connections and finishes within 550 ms. Afterwards, the latency is reduced to around 300 μ s.
+We measure the p99 latency of Memcached using GET requests with 32B keys and 64B values.
+As shown in Fig. 5, we first use a light load, which incurs a latency of $200\mu s$ , till the 5th time slot.
+Then we increase the load drastically, which increases the latency to more than $500\mu s$ .
+At about the 9th time slot, we enable PostMan, which asks clients to re-connect to helpers.
+Such re-connection involves 660 client connections and finishes within 550ms.
+Afterwards, the latency is reduced to around $300\mu s$ .